High Risk

 Chargebacks are an Issue

-Leading back to expectations surrounding a transaction of this type; A sale of this caliber comes with an assumption of quality.
-The item has to be worth the amount spent on it.
-But if it isn’t, the customer has a much higher chance of authorizing a chargeback.
-This process is brought to the attention of the customer’s bank when they want to get their money back for purchase without reaching out to the seller.
-Oftentimes, the customer claims that the transaction is fraudulent, but sometimes this happens with an unresponsive seller.
+Sales of this caliber and price tag come with an inherent assumption of quality.
+If the quality isn’t there, the customer is far more likely to authorize a chargeback.
+This process is brought to the attention of the consumer’s bank when they want to get their money back without reaching out to the seller.
+Oftentimes, the customer will claim that the transaction is fraudulent; sometimes, this same thing occurs with an unresponsive seller.

 Don’t let this happen to you.
-Communicate with your customers and find ways to reduce your risk of chargebacks to your account.
+Communicate with your customers, prioritize transparency, and find new ways to reduce your chargeback risk.

 Common High Volume Cumulative-Transaction Businesses

-With any business comes the possibility of chargebacks, but with businesses in high volume cumulative transactions, these are not as common of an issue.
-This is because the percentage of chargebacks is what is used to determine if an account needs to be paused or shut down.
-But because of the high amount of different transactions, the percentage is often diluted enough to become less of an issue long-term.
-For these businesses, the real risk is the high possibility of fraud.
+The possibility of chargebacks is a fundamental variable for any business, regardless of volume.
+However, with businesses steeped in high-volume transactions, chargebacks are less of an obstacle.
+The reason for this primarily comes down to the percentage of chargebacks used to determine if an account needs to be paused or shut down.
+Due to the high volume of different types of transactions, the percentage becomes diluted and, therefore, less of a long-term problem.
+For these types of businesses, the real risk is the threat of fraud.

 Fraud is an Issue